 Orders of Course give details of arbitration agreements.
 They survive for 1879 and December 1889 to July 1891 under references J 89/17/1-2.

 16. Cases heard at District Registries from 1875

 King’s/Queen’s Bench cases are held at the Royal Courts of Justice in London.
 However, since 1876 cases have also been held at courts called District Registries, based in cities and large towns in England and Wales.
 A high proportion of cases are initiated at District Registries.
 For example 40 per cent of cases were in the year 1910.

 Records of district registries, especially minute books, are among the assize court records.
-See Civil trials in the English assize courts 1656-1971 – key to records and Criminal and civil trials in the Welsh assize courts 1831-1971 – key to records for more details.
+See Civil court cases: assize courts for more details.

 A small number of records of district registry cases are selected for permanent preservation by the Ministry of Justice and transferred to local authority county and city archives.

 17. Records of cases from the last couple of decades